netmod-wg/rfc8407bis/draft-ietf-netmod-rfc6020-iana-update.md

 Mahesh Jethanandani suggested to offload this part from {{?I-D.ietf-netmod-rfc8407bis}}.
 Thanks to Mahesh and Kent Watsen for the discussion and comments.

+Thanks to Mallory Knodel for the genart review.